 Respect Mah Authoritah!

 Looking to Cartman for a lesson on authoritative leadership might be a stretch.
-However, the exchange between Cartman and the adult driver highlights one of the challenges of many new leaders.
-When a new leader is first granted a leadership title, others may respond much like Cartman’s questioning driver.
+However, the exchange between Cartman and the adult driver highlights one of the challenges for many new leaders.
+When first granted our leadership title, those we lead may respond much like Cartman’s questioning driver.

-In today’s western culture it’s unlikely we will be effective authoritative leaders simply because we have been given a title.
+In today’s western culture, it’s unlikely our leadership is effective simply because of a title.
 Yes, French and Raven argue that there are multiple ways to achieve power.
 They would likely suggest Cartman’s approach aligns with coercive power.
 While this is a base of power, in today’s free-market environment, this approach rarely leads to long-term effectiveness.
-Today’s leaders need to be aware that gaining trust precedes our ability to function as effective authoritative leaders.
+Today’s leaders need to know that gaining trust precedes our ability to function as effective authoritative leaders.

 Three Questions for the Authoritative Leader

-If we are just getting started, how can we become effective authoritative leaders?
+How can we become effective authoritative leaders if we are just getting started?
 How can we lead others towards achieving a clearly communicated vision?
-I believe we begin by first striving to answer three simple questions.
+We begin by first striving to answer three simple questions.
 John Maxwell suggests there are three questions every follower asks of their leader:

 1. Can you help me?

 One of the most effective ways to grow as a leader is to focus on adding value to those you lead.
 Adding value can take on many forms, but taking time each day to intentionally add value to others helps answer the first question, “can you help me?”

 As we regularly look for ways to add value to others, we show we are willing to invest in them.
 This communicates the simple message that we value them.
 When we show others we appreciate them, we answer the second question, “do you care about me?”